£20,000 + per year

 - a patient and organised approach

-- close attention to detail
+- the ability to pay close attention to detail

-- artistic and scientific ability
+- artistic and scientific skills

 - knowledge of furniture and its history

 - an understanding of why and how furniture deteriorates